 Vining plants, like Bougainvillea, Jasminum, and Wisteria – which you can read about – often structure and create a lush canopy for shade.
 On the other hand, citrus trees, olive trees, and Italian cypress add a touch of extravagance, while ornamental grasses, like blue fescue, provide the required structure and color for the garden.

-In addition, plants like agaves, with their spiky, fleshy rosettes, Artemisia (wormwood), which possesses aromatic, finely cut silvery foliage, rock rose, lantana, Mediterranean spurge which is a statuesque evergreen with distinctive chartreuse flowers, Genista hispanica (Spanish broom), Laurus nobilis, which has glossy green leaves and is great for cooking, rosemary, Mexican bush sage, Stachys byzantina (lamb's ears), Yucca, and orange, and lemon trees - though requiring shelter during winter - also add a true Mediterranean flair.
+In addition, plants like agaves, with their spiky, fleshy rosettes, Artemisia (wormwood), which possesses aromatic, finely cut silvery foliage, rock rose, lantana, Mediterranean spurge which is a statuesque evergreen with distinctive chartreuse flowers, Genista hispanica (Spanish broom), Laurus nobilis, which has glossy green leaves and is great for cooking, rosemary, Mexican bush sage, Stachys byzantina (lamb's ears), Yucca, and orange, and lemon trees, though requiring shelter during winter, also add a true Mediterranean flair.

 In addition to these Mediterranean natives, other plants from similar climates can thrive in the gardens.
 Catmint, a mint relative with clusters of blue flowers, zonal geranium, grown for its bold colors and often used in landscapes, globe thistle, with its spiky, globe-shaped flowers in bold colors, and Jerusalem sage, a shrubby evergreen with unique whorls of flowers, are ideal.
+All these are chosen because they echo the region's flora and require little care once established.
+They conjure the true essence of the Mediterranean!

-Creating a Relaxing, Low-Maintenance Haven
+Creating a Relaxing, Low-Maintenance Garden

 The drought-tolerant plants in these gardens make it a low-maintenance affair.
 Gravel and paving replace thirsty lawns, reducing water usage and maintenance, while pots and containers, especially terracotta, add a touch of charm and can be used to grow plants and flowers that inspire a true Mediterranean feel.